An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 The message is:

-Msg 245, Level 16, State 1, Line 1 Conversion failed when converting the varchar value '123456A' to data type int.
+Conversion failed when converting the varchar value '123456A' to data type int.

 The type conversion rules established in SQL 2000 say that when two types meet, the type with lowest precedence is converted to the other, if an implicit conversion exists.
 This has two nasty consequences in this case.
 As we have seen, as soon there is a non-numeric value in datakey, the query fails.
 But even if all data is numeric, all is not good.
-Since the varchar value is converted to int, the index on datakey is useless, and SQL Server must scan the table or the index.
+Since the varchar value is converted to int, any index on datakey is useless, and SQL Server must scan the table or the index.
 Try the query and look at the query plan.

 It is also permitted to implicitly convert to sql_variant; that's kind of the essence of that data type.
 (XML and CLR types are not included, since they cannot be stored in sql_variant.)